 The Forest House by Espacio EMA

-The mountain face property is divided into two volumes with double-height space with access to all living areas.
 On the ground level, you find the bedrooms, while two more are located on the upper level.
-You see the living spaces perched in a wooden box above the landscape with elements looking like a treehouse.
+You see the living spaces perched in a wooden box above the landscape with elements like a treehouse.
+This innovative house demonstrates how to achieve harmony with the natural environment.

 Villa Escarpa by Mario Martins